VirajYParikh/Face-Detection-and-Recognition/README.md

 This package has several use cases one of them being FacialRecognition.

-Id like to explain the steps that I undertook while working on this project.
+I'd like to explain the steps that I undertook while working on this project.

+Firstly,

+123